zed-industries/community/README.md

 ### Community

-**Make sure to read our [Code of Conduct](https://zed.dev/docs/community/code-of-conduct) document before entering into any of the following communities.**
+**Make sure to review our [Code of Conduct](https://zed.dev/docs/community/code-of-conduct) document before entering into any of the following communities.**

 - Use our [community forum](https://forum.zed.dev) to ask Zed-related questions and show off cool workflows you’ve developed.
 - Use GitHub Issues within this repository to file bug report and feature requests